rchung95/PokedexVueJs/README.md

 ## Bugs that needs to be fix
 - ~~When opening up the modal.
 The initial value is set to the previous stats of another Pokemon when hovering closely~~
   - Fixed using variableOfChart.destroy();
+- ~~Stats would constantly change every time you click "update" to the past duplicate pokemon~~
+  - This is due the json not having an unique id.
+All you need to do is create one and it will fix this problem

 ## How to run
 To install of the NPM modules, enter code below on terminal: